-Straight hair will always be a timeless, seasonless classic—not to mention all-occasion appropriate and, let’s face it, kind of a foolproof, “get it and forget about it” look.
-And since a lot of women can still use some step-by-step direction around straightening locks and getting salon-worthy results via a flat iron (I know I do!), we are all about finding out how to get straight hair in the easiest, most efficient way.
+Straight hair will always be a seasonless classic.
+And since a lot of women can still use some step-by-step direction around straightening locks and getting salon-worthy results via a flat iron, we are all about finding out how to get straight hair in the easiest, most efficient way.

 Think we’re exaggerating?
-Just try to remember a world where frizzy, unmanageable hair is no longer a reality, or when bad hair days are obsolete.
-Yeah, this understated skill is definitely a gamechanger, especially during weekday mornings, rainy days or crucial last-minute, can’t-mess-this-up moments.
+Just try to remember a world where frizzy hair is no longer a reality or when bad hair days are obsolete.
+Yeah, this understated skill is a game-changer, especially during weekday mornings, rainy days, or crucial last-minute, can’t-mess-this-up moments.

 So whether you’re looking to learn how to straighten curly hair, or need to know how to keep your hair straight from the get-go (both equally vital points to consider!), we’ve got you covered.
 Scroll on: